• Skip to primary navigation

 “When you help just one person to be more secure, a nation is more secure.”

-A study in Detroit, Michigan shows that if people helped out during a stressful event, they had a reduced rate.
+A study in Detroit, Michigan shows that if people helped out during a stressful event, had a reduced mortality rate.
 Read more here.

 note

-“James Baldwin said, ‘Everything now, we must assume is in our own hands; have no right to assume otherwise.”
+“James Baldwin said, ‘Everything now, we must assume is in own hands; we have no right to assume otherwise.”

 The Fire Next Time, James Baldwin, 1963